Save it for later!

 4. Your Garage

-In your garage, you will want to move large Winter items, like snow blowers and winter sports gear to the back and move Summer items, like lawnmowers, weed whackers, and other yard care items, as well as outdoor sports and play equipment to a more easily accessible area.
+In your garage, you will want to move large Winter items, such as snow blowers and winter sports gear, to the back and move Summer items, like lawnmowers, weed whackers, and other yard care equipment, as well as outdoor sports and play equipment, to a more easily accessible area.

-Complete your garage refresh with my 5 best garage organizing tips.
+Complete your garage refresh with my five best garage organizing tips.

-1. Look at what holidays, birthdays, events, camps, trips you have planned and mark these onto your schedule for June, July, and August.
+1. Review the holidays, birthdays, events, camps, and trips you have planned and mark them on your schedule for June, July, and August.

 2. Assess how much time you have left each week after these commitments are all planned out.